 Sharing the best practices

 There are a lot of new teaching methods and materials available, and it may be hard for teachers and corporate workers to know what method or tool to try.
 What works and what doesn’t?
 The best solution for this dilemma is a recommendation from a trusted colleague.

 Everybody who believes in the benefits of digitalization should remember the definition of GOOD digitalization: if you have learned something new and functional, share it with as many people as possible.
+For example, Finnish Preschool Aurinkolahti shared that they utilized Hublet self-service shared tablets as a safe way to provide digital learning materials to their students.
 That way we all get closer to digital benefits.
 There is no digital giant leap but there certainly is a lot of good steps in the path of good digitalization.